cloudposse/docs/content/howto/geodesic/build-your-own-toolbox.md

 docker build . -t acme:latest

 # Install on your machine as your own executable toolbox
-docker run --rm acme:latest | APP_NAME=acme bash -s latest-debian
+docker run --rm acme:latest init | APP_NAME=acme bash -s latest-debian

 # Start a new shell in your toolbox
 acme